 Instructions

-- In a large bowl, use a hand-held blender to cream together the softened butter and granulated sugar until light and fluffy, about 2-3 minutes.
-Add eggs, one at a time, mixing in between each.
-Stir in vanilla extract.
+- In a large bowl, use a hand-held mixer on medium speed to cream together the softened butter and sugars until light and fluffy, about 2 minutes.
+Set aside.

-- In a small bowl, whisk together the flour, baking powder, cinnamon, salt and nutmeg.
-Fold into the batter mixture and stir just until no dry spots remain.
+- In a small bowl, whisk together the flour, cinnamon, baking powder, nutmeg, baking soda and salt.
+Set aside.